Benchmarking Usability and Performance of Multicore Languages: Results

 \subsection{Preliminaries}

 \tabref{tab:data} provides absolute numbers for all versions of the code, before and after expert review.
-Note that the size of the chain problem is not necessarily greater than the sum of the sizes of the subproblems.
-This is because the intermediary input/output functions were removed and, whenever possible, code from one problem was reused in the others.
 Unless stated otherwise, the discussion of the data in \secref{sec:results} refers to the expert-parallel versions, i.e.\ the parallel versions obtained after expert review.

 To facilitate comparison, all figures display the data in value-normalized form, namely relative to the smallest/fastest/etc. measurement per problem (which itself gets the value 1.0).